RJonMshka/CS-411-Homework1/README.md

 Example: `hadoop jar C:/Homework1-assembly-1.0.0.jar 1 /user/input/ /user/output/ 0`

 **Note: There is a "0" last argument to the above command.
-This argument can be anything but it need to there as the main function expects it.
+This argument can be anything, but it needs to there as the main function expects it.
 This argument is only meant to be used for task 2.
 Also, the argument after the path of jar file is "1" which specifies the task number.**